… the ancient cities of Nogrod and Belegost in the Blue Mountains were ruined at the breaking of Thangorodrim.The Return of the King

-If there are less cards in the encounter deck than the X value of the discover keyword of the active location, then the players shuffle the encounter discard pile into the encounter deck and continue resolving the Discover keyword.
+If there are fewer cards in the encounter deck than the X value of the discover keyword of the active location, then the players shuffle the encounter discard pile into the encounter deck and continue resolving the Discover keyword.
 The Discover X keyword represents the Heroes’ search for the treasures (Objectives) and the dangers (Hazards) that might come up in the various locations of this scenario.
-To claim the Loot the players have to explore the active location that guards it or defeat the enemy that guards it and then the first player immediately takes control of the Objective and attach it to one of his/her Heroes.
-That means the players can claim the Objective of the active location before proceed to the next stage (of course if they have enough progress) and then they can advance.
+To claim the Loot, the players have to explore the active location that guards it or defeat the enemy that guards it, and then the first player immediately takes control of the Objective and attaches it to one of their Heroes.
+That means the players can claim the Objective of the active location before proceeding to the next stage (of course, if they have enough progress), and then they can advance.

 That was a prolonged Setup with a lot of instructions comparing it with other quest setups.
-Some things worth to mention here are that every game begins without knowing in advance which Objectives are in the encounter deck, which kind of make each game unique, giving high replayability to the scenario.
-Moreover, the Objective that goes underneath Stalking the Ruins practically is out of play until you explore Naurlhûg’s Lair.
-This “out-of-play” Loot Objective plays a major role on how the game will evolve and which quest cards will the players meet.
+Some things worth mentioning here are that every game begins without knowing in advance which Objectives are in the encounter deck, which kind of makes each game unique, giving high replayability to the scenario.
+Moreover, the Objective that goes underneath Stalking the Ruins is practically out of play until you explore Naurlhûg’s Lair.
+This “out-of-play” Loot Objective plays a major role in how the game will evolve and which quest cards the players will meet.

 Another thing we notice while setting up the game is the Sword of Belegost, which stays out of the encounter deck from the beginning of the game.
-It comes handy only in the late game when you need to slay the dragon.
-Only then it will go to the encounter deck and if you are lucky enough you will claim it and it can boost your attack by a lot to finally kill the beast!
-Of course, Naurlhûg himself stays out of the game until Stalking the Ruins call him into play and also Lurker of the Depths stays out of play until the 2A or 2C stage.
+It comes in handy only in the late game when you need to slay the dragon.
+Only then will it go to the encounter deck, and if you are lucky enough, you will claim it, and it can boost your attack by a lot to finally kill the beast!
+Of course, Naurlhûg himself stays out of the game until Stalking the Ruins calls him into play, and Lurker of the Depths also stays out of play until the 2A or 2C stage.

 Quest card 1: Ruins of the First Age – 6 quest points.

-Now is a good time to play your side-quests as you can easily collect the 6 progress and probably you’ll have a couple of rounds until you acquire a loot objective.
-So you shouldn’t throw your questing progress to the “trash”.
+Now is a good time to play your side-quests as you can easily collect the 6 progress, and you’ll probably have a couple of rounds until you acquire a loot objective.
+So you shouldn’t throw your questing progress into the “trash.”
 The only thing you need to do in this quest card is to search as much as you can for a Loot Objective and hopefully get the Keys of Belegost.
-If you do so, you will be able to advance to 2C, directly, bypassing 2A and the mighty Lurker of the Depths.
+If you do so, you will be able to advance to 2C directly, bypassing 2A and the mighty Lurker of the Depths.

 Quest card 2A: Ancient Evils Disturbed – 9 quest points.

-If you didn’t find Keyes of Belegost then you are doomed to proceed to stage 2A and put the Lurker of the Depths to the staging area.
+If you didn’t find Keyes of Belegost, you are doomed to proceed to stage 2A and put the Lurker of the Depths in the staging area.
 Now 3 conditions should be satisfied in order to advance to stage 3.